mariia-korzun/hw-for-function/README.md

 ## TASK № 5

-### Write a function - countNumbers.
-It should accept string with different symbols and return object which contains counts of each numbers.
+### Create a function called “countNumbers”.
+It should accept a string with different characters and return an object which contains a count of each number.

-### *Tip*: consider reusing makeNumber function
+### *Tip*: consider reusing makeNumber function.

 ### For example:
 ```